-Hamas releases 13 Israeli captives after hours-long delay, Qatar confirms
+Hamas releases 13 Israeli, four Thai captives after hours-long delay

 Qadura Fares, the Palestinian commissioner for prisoners, said Israel had not released detainees by seniority, as was expected.

 The row over the second swap of captives for prisoners quashed hopes after 13 Israeli women and children were freed by Hamas on Friday.
-Some 39 Palestinian women and teenagers were released from Israeli jails.
+Ten Thai nationals and one citizen from the Philippines were freed as part of a separate agreement, and 39 Palestinian women and teenagers were released from Israeli jails.

-Israel’s military spokesman, Daniel Hagari, said the government was committed to complying with the truce agreement with Hamas but that there were many parties and factors involved.
+Israeli military spokesperson Daniel Hagari said the government was committed to complying with the truce agreement with Hamas but that there were many parties and factors involved.
 “And every day brings with it its complexities,” he added.

-Hagari pointed to the remarkable progress in efforts to release the captives.

 Yet, at least two Palestinians were reported to have been killed by the Israeli military and 11 wounded as they attempted the trip to northern Gaza on Friday.